rotorflight/rotorflight-firmware/docs/Governor.md

 It is also ensuring safe operation by limiting the spool up and down speeds, and dealing with failure situations.

-# Basic Operation
+## Basic Operation

-First, the Tx throttle channel is controlling the throttle, with a limited change rate.
+By default, the Tx throttle channel is controlling the throttle, with a limited change rate.
 Once the motor is spinning fast enough, and the headspeed is reached, the governor takes over, and the input throttle does not matter any more, as long as it is in the _active_ range, i.e. higher than _handover throttle_.